 Looking for a way to entertain your kids that's easy, thrifty and unique?
 Why not try making your own puzzles!

-It can be a great way to recycle, it costs next to nothing and it gives your kids something completely new to play and learn with.
-What's not to love!
+It can be a great way to recycle, it costs next to nothing and it gives your kids something completely new to play and learn with!

 1. Pipe cleaner shape match